nengo/nengo/docs/contributing.rst

 The instructions below specifically apply to the ``nengo`` project.

+.. _dev-install:

 Developer installation
 ======================

-If you want to change parts of Nengo, you should do a developer installation.
+If you want to change parts of Nengo, you should do a developer installation, and install all of the optional dependencies.

 .. code-block:: bash

    git clone https://github.com/nengo/nengo.git
    cd nengo
-   pip install -e . --user
+   pip install -e '.[all]' --user

 If you are in a virtual environment, you can omit the ``--user`` flag.